sunilmanu/keras_imageclassifier_flask_deployment/README.md

 5)Then comes the Try again button which should be visisble after the review from the users.

-6)Then comes the span tags for displaying the Results and reviews.
+6)Then comes the span tags for displaying the Results and reviews outside.

 # FRONTEND (base.html)